BryanMwangi/pine/README.md

     "time"

     "github.com/BryanMwangi/pine"
+	"github.com/BryanMwangi/pine/cron"
 )

 func main() {
 	// Initialize a new Pine app
 	app := pine.New()

-	task := pine.BackgroundTask{
+	task := cron.Job{
 		Fn:   logHello,
 		Time: 6 * time.Second,
 	}
-	task2 := pine.BackgroundTask{
+	task2 := cron.Job{
 		Fn:   logError,
 		Time: 1 * time.Second,
 	}
-	task3 := pine.BackgroundTask{
+	task3 := cron.Job{
 		Fn:   logHello2,
 		Time: 3 * time.Second,
 	}

+	newCron := cron.New(cron.Config{
+		RestartOnError: true,
+		RetryAttempts:  3,
+	})

-	//add the task to the queue
+	// There is no limit to the number of jobs you can add to the queue
-	//the queue can accept as many tasks as you want
-	//however the queue size will impact the performance so be mindful and demure app.AddQueue(task, task2, task3)
+	// However the queue size will impact the performance so be mindful and demure
+	//
+	// Also note that each task is executed in its own goroutine and performance
+	// is relatively determined by the number of physical cores on your machine newCron.AddJobs(task, task2, task3)
+	newCron.Start()

 	// Define a route for the GET method on the root path '/hello' app.Get("/hello", func(c *pine.Ctx) error {